DAWA judge profile: Artur Aronov - Decanter

 Artur Aronov

-Originally from Estonia, Artur has joined the Aberdeen Street Social team as Head Sommelier in Hong Kong, with many years experience in globally recognised restaurants.
+Originally from Estonia, Artur Aronov has joined the Aberdeen Street Social team as Head Sommelier in Hong Kong.
+With many years experience in globally recognised restaurants, Artur brings with him a depth of knowledge and an understanding about the complexities of the wine industry.

-Prior to Aberdeen Street Social, Artur was Head Sommelier at Social Wine and Tapas, and Assistant Head Sommelier at Social Eating House (1 Michelin Star), both in London.
+Prior to Aberdeen Street Social, Artur was Head Sommelier at Social Wine and Tapas, and Assistant Head Sommelier at Social Eating House (1 Michelin Star), in London.

-Artur plans on expanding the wine list at Aberdeen Street Social even further to include wines from lesser known regions around the world, with the aim of expanding guest’s knowledge about wines.
-His all-time favourite wines are from the Loire Valley, Northern Rhone, Piedmont and Sicily but he is going to be looking further afield for wines for Aberdeen Street Social.
+Artur plans on expanding the wine list at Aberdeen Street Social even further to include wines from lesser known regions around the world, aiming to expand guest’s knowledge about wines.
+His all-time favourite wines are from the Loire Valley, Northern Rhone, Piedmont and Sicily.